seanoc5/courageoussearch/README.md

 ## Getting Started
 - Request a hosted account via [project issue](https://github.com/seanoc5/courageoussearch/labels/account)
   - note hosted accounts are currently (Feb 2024) very limited
   - more available hosted accounts will be coming in the near/medium future _(driven by demand/interest)_
 or
 - Go to [README.Deployment.md](README.Deployment.md) and host your own search
+  - Note: the repo is currently several months out of date.
+Read below...

 ## More information

 ### other & misc
-See Readme.Developer.md if you have interest in the code, grails, etc
+See [Readme.Developer.md](Readme.Developer.md) if you have interest in the code, grails, etc

+Note: the **repo is currently several months out of date**.
+Sorry :-/
+Raise a project issue voting for me to spend a day syncing the base of the current CorpusMinder project back to CourageousSearch if you are interested in deploying your own version.

 ##### footnotes etc.

-[h] _(us, people, or as some future SkyNet might call us: Meat Puppets)_
+[h] Humans: _(us, people, or as some future SkyNet might call us: Meat Puppets)_